How to Use Blackbox in Betaflight: Evaluate FPV Drone Performance & Troubleshoot Issues

 How To Use Blackbox Betaflight 4.3

-In this tutorial I will explain how to record Blackbox logs, the ins and outs of Blackbox Explorer, and show you some examples on how to interpret the graphs for basic tuning and troubleshooting of a Betaflight FPV drone.
+In this tutorial, I will explain how to enable Blackbox logging in Betaflight, the recommended logging settings, how to use Blackbox Explorer, and show examples of how to interpret key graphs for basic tuning and troubleshooting on a Betaflight FPV drone.

 Some of the links on this page are affiliate links.
 I receive a commission (at no extra cost to you) if you make a purchase after clicking on one of these affiliate links.
 This helps support the free content for the community on this website.
 Please read our Affiliate Link Policy for more information.